crodier/software-blog/_posts/2023-09-22-message-formats.md

 ```
 This generates User_pb2.py appears in the same
 folder as this file.
 (I am using PyCharm.)

+Next we can use the following python program to
+import the generated code
+and send a User with protobufs and Python.

 ```python
 import User_pb2
 import sys